xulihang/xulihang.github.io/_posts/2014-02-22-android-port-rom.md

 #Modify /system/build.prop

-You can change the device's name ,the rom version and so on.
+You can change the device's name , the rom version and so on.

-In my case ,I found I must change ril.telephony.mode=1 to ril.telephony.mode=2,or the radio doesn't work.
+In my case , I found I must change 'ril.telephony.mode=1' to 'ril.telephony.mode=2', or the radio doesn't work.

 #Port boot.img